Purple Sprouting Broccoli

 While this past winter was mild with no losses due to cold, we saw lots of differences in plant height, the size and yield of the sprouts, and the overall health of some families over others.
 We selected the best 10 to 20% of the families and allowed them to cross this summer for the next step in the breeding process.

-OSA staff had the pleasure of evaluating and tasting our purple sprouting broccoli at the Port Townsend breeding location (Midori Farm) in March 2013.
+OSA staff had the pleasure of evaluating and tasting our purple sprouting broccoli at the Port Townsend breeding location (Midori Farm) in March of 2013 and 2015.
 Already the broccoli is extremely delicious – tender and sweet.
-We plan to release a finished variety in 2015.
+We plan to release a finished variety in the coming years.

 This project is a collaboration with Organically Grown Company, the largest all-organic produce distributor in the Pacific Northwest.
 Organically Grown Company is investing in the project to expand access to regionally grown, organic produce.
 They see developing organic purple sprouting broccoli in the Northwest as a valuable research opportunity, and its potential to transgress the farmer’s market niche to a mainstream crop for Northwest growers.
 This project exemplifies the role our food industry partners can play in ensuring a secure organic seed future for the growers they rely on and the customers they serve.

 Would your company or organization like to sponsor an organic plant breeding project?
 Contact us today.

 “OSA is the place I always turn to when I need to know more about an issue or learn more about how best to produce and save a particular kind of seed.
 With OSA and others leading the charge, I know the integrity and future of organic seeds is assured.”

 Electra de Peyster